identify - give credit - make it findable

 Lange, Dorothea.
 Black Maria.
 Oakland.
 1957, printed 1965. gelatin silver print, 39.3 × 37 cm.
 Art Institute, Chicago. http://www.artic.edu/aic/collections/artwork/220174.

-A full caption includes, whenever available & appropriate, information in the following order:
+The Art Bulletin includes full caption information, whenever available and appropriate, in this order:

 Caption written in AB Style: